 Here are 9 major coat types to keep in mind:

 - Silky coats

 The great news is that some of these coat types are obvious – you’ll likely recognize a curly or heavy coat at first glance.
 However, others such as combination, double, and wire coats are a little trickier to spot.

 In the case of a combination coat, the dog’s hair will have areas that are long and others that are short, which isn’t a tough characteristic to notice.
 A double coat is a little bit more complicated as it consists of two layers – a thick, soft undercoat and a coarse topcoat.
 As a groomer, you likely won’t be able to name this coat just by looking at it.
 You’ll need to get more hands-on in order to identify the coat, which brings us to our next point on the list…

 3. Use your hands

-Dog groomers are innately hands-on people – after all, you’re brushing and bathing pups on a daily basis!
-When it comes to identifying coat types, sometimes the best way to do so is by getting to know the dog with your hands or a brush.
-As mentioned earlier, it is very important to know dog breeds that have a certain type of coat, as you’ll be able to name their coat type the minute they walk through your door, and you’ll be able to brush, bathe, and trim that coat accordingly.
+Dog groomers are hands-on people.
+After all, you’re brushing and bathing pups every day.
+When it comes to identifying coat types, the best to find out and get to know the dog, too, is with your hands or a brush.
+As mentioned earlier, it is very important to know your dog breeds!
+These variations in coat types will change how you approach the groom.
+Being able to name the dog’s coat type the minute they walk through your door is the tell of a true master groomer!

 If you’re a new dog groomer or have not yet obtained your dog groomer certificate, you won’t be able to easily identify the coat of the Scottish Terrier who walks into your salon.
 But don’t worry – once the dog is on the grooming table, run your hands through his coat.
 If it is rough and bristly, it is probably a wire coat.